summermengarelli/gathering-data-web/sections/etiquette.md

 > If you do decide to scrape our resources, please throttle your requests to no more than one per second and avoid running multiple scrapers in parallel.

+Having covered the etiquette of API usage, let's get started by looking at how API requests can be made in your browser, using a resource called the Star Wars API.

 [<<< Previous](concept.md) | [Next >>>](SWAPI.md)